The Case for Financial Literacy in High Schools

-In the United States, financial knowledge has been an ongoing problem for many years.
-Until recently, school districts throughout the country have not offered classes involving financial literacy.
-Twenty-one states now require a personal finance or literacy class to graduate from high school.1 Fifteen of those states, integrate financial literacy in other classes but do not specifically require a dedicated class to be taught.1 Through the implementation of financial literacy programs in schools, money management, tax preparation, and retirement planning could be taught to reduce personal financial problems in the United States.
+In the United States, a lack of financial knowledge has been an ongoing problem for many years.
+Until recently, school districts throughout the country have not offered classes in financial literacy.
+This has begun to change, as twenty-one states now require a personal finance or literacy class to graduate from high school.
+Fifteen of those states, however, merely integrate financial literacy into other classes without requiring a dedicated course (NGPF, 2022).
+Through the widespread implementation of comprehensive financial literacy programs in schools, critical skills in money management, tax preparation, and retirement planning could be taught to reduce personal financial problems and improve the quality of life for all Americans.

 Reference